bowman2001/perplexdoc/content/doc/intro/writing/index.md

 Further extensions may join in the future, but probably only a few if any, because simplicity remains essential for _Markdown_.

-This documentation includes short reviews of every syntax element in _Goldmark_ and shows examples of their standard layout and alternative styling options by _Perplex_:
+This documentation includes a short review of every syntax element in _Goldmark_ and shows an example of its standard layout and alternative styling options with _Perplex_:

 [Basic Markdown Layout]({{< relref "basic" >}})
 : covers the elements of the [_CommonMark specification_][cmark].